Term Structure of Interest Rates

 Although yield shifts are difficult to predict and to explain, they can be described.
 The yield curve is composed of a continuum of interest rates, so changes in the yield curve can be described as the type of shift that occurs.
 The types of yield curve shifts that regularly occur include parallel shifts, flattening shifts, twisted shifts, and shifts with humpedness.

 A parallel shift is the simplest kind of shift in which short-, intermediate-, and long-term yields change by the same amount, either up or down.
 Some bond strategies, such as immunization, remain effective only if changes in the yield curve are parallel.
-A shift with a twist is one that involves either a flattening or an increasing curvature to the yield curve or it may involve a steepening of the curve where the yield spread becomes either wider or narrower as one progresses from shorter durations to longer durations.
+A shift with a twist involves either a flattening or an increasing curvature to the yield curve or it may involve a steepening of the curve where the yield spread becomes either wider or narrower as one progresses from shorter durations to longer durations.
 A yield shift with humpedness is one where the yields for intermediate durations changes by a different amount from either short- or long-term durations.
 Positive humpedness (aka positive butterfly) occurs when the intermediate-term yields are lower than either short- or long-term durations; negative humpedness (aka negative butterfly) is the inverse: short-term and long-term yields are lower than intermediate term yields.

-There are different kinds of yield curves that are differentiated by the underlying security.
-So, for instance, there are yield curves for U.S. Treasuries, zero-coupon bonds, par value, euro securities, swaps, forward rates, and there are even curves for specific credit ratings, such as the BBB rated curve, and so on.
+Yield curves differ by the underlying security.
+For instance, there are yield curves for U.S. Treasuries, zero-coupon bonds, par value, euro securities, swaps, forward rates, and even curves for specific credit ratings, such as the BBB rated curve.
 Yield curves have several practical uses:

 - benchmarking, by which corporate bonds, swaps, and other types of securities are priced according to a spread, such as the treasurer yield spread;